-A non-corporate taxpayer can exclude specified percentages (50% or 75%, depending on date of issuance) of any gain realized from the sale of "qualified small business stock" ("QSBS").
-To be eligible, the stock must be issued after August 10, 1993 and must have been held for more than five years.
+A non-corporate taxpayer can exclude specified percentages (50 percent, 75 percent or 100 percent depending on date of issuance) of any gain realized from the sale of "qualified small business stock" (QSBS).
+To be eligible, the stock must be issued after August 10, 1993, and must have been held for more than five years.
 The gain eligible for this exclusion cannot exceed the greater of (i) ten times the taxpayer's basis in the stock disposed of during the year or (ii) \$10 million less the taxpayer's aggregate prior-year gains from the sale of the same corporation's stock.
-The includible portion of the gain is subject to a maximum tax rate of 28%, and a portion of the excluded gain is included as a tax preference in determining the taxpayer's liability (if any) for the alternative minimum tax ("AMT").
+The includible portion of the gain is subject to a maximum tax rate of 28 percent, and a portion of the excluded gain is included as a tax preference in determining the taxpayer's liability (if any) for the AMT.

-However, a 100% exclusion is generally available for qualified stock issued after September 27, 2010.
-If a 100% exclusion is available, no portion of the gain is subject to the AMT.
-Because stock must be held for at least five years in order to be eligible for this benefit, the 100% exclusion generally could not be claimed any earlier than October of 2015 (in the case of stock issued in 2010).
+However, the 100-percent exclusion is available only for qualified stock issued after September 27, 2010.
+If a 100-percent exclusion is available, no portion of the gain is subject to the AMT.